 - Squeeze fresh lemon juice from lemon above

-- If you’d like to keep the fritters warm between batches, preheat your oven to 200 degrees F. Spread the shredded zucchini onto a clean kitchen towel and press out as much moisture as possible, changing the towel once or twice as needed.
+- If you’d like to keep the fritters warm between batches, preheat your oven to 200℉.
+Spread the shredded zucchini onto a clean kitchen towel and press out as much moisture as possible, changing the towel once or twice as needed.

-- Place the zucchini in a large bowl, then add the green onions, beaten eggs, breadcrumbs, flour, basil, garlic powder, salt, pepper, and baking soda.
+- Place the zucchini in a large bowl, then add the green onions, beaten eggs, breadcrumbs, flour, basil, garlic powder, salt, pepper, baking soda, and lemon zest.

 - Mix with a fork until completely combined, switching to use your fingers if needed to make sure all of the ingredients are evenly distributed.
 Fold in the cheese.